Starter home reforms

 It may be impossible to legislate minimum lot size guardrails that clever local regulators can’t sneak around.
 But I’m impressed with the thoughtfulness and quality of these bills.
 Removing excessive requirements for new homes is a key step to enabling starter homes in more places.

-Honorable mention: Illinois, New Jersey, Utah, and Virginia have bills which would gently nudge localities to allow starter homes but without enough compulsion or incentive to be likely to work.
+Honorable mentions: Illinois, New Jersey, Utah, and Virginia have bills which would gently nudge localities to allow starter homes but without enough compulsion or incentive to be likely to work.
+Vermont’s 2023 HOME Act was the first clean minimum lot size preemption, but at 5 units per acre (8,712 sq ft) it doesn’t make the cut for ‘starter home.’

 Salim Furth